jon-stewart/replicaters/README.md

 --------------

-When working on the idea of each germ having its own stack frame in the pool I realised that if germs fault, the whole program goes down.
+When working on the idea of each germ having its own stack frame in the pool I realised that if a germ faults, the whole program goes down.

 Solution is of course to spawn a child process to execute our germ code.
 If it faults - clear the memory space and remove from the list.